We have five factories and 19 years of experience in plant extracts

 2.3.
 Anti-Inflammatory Effects

 Inflammation plays a significant role in the development of cardiovascular diseases.
 Lycopene has been found to possess anti-inflammatory properties, which can help reduce inflammation in the body.
-By lowering inflammation, Lycopene can help prevent the buildup of plaque in the arteries and reduce the risk of heart disease.
+By lowering inflammation, lycopene can help prevent the buildup of plaque in the arteries and reduce the risk of heart disease.

 2.4.
 Improved Blood Flow